Saying No to your kids is not easy but sometimes we have to!

 1. DO NOT SHOUT, TALK WITH KINDNESS

 Do not shout in any case.
 Whatever the reason is, just don’t shout.
 This way you will lose the situation before even handling it.
 Even doctors say that shouting is harmful to kids so please just try not to shout.
 I understand that the urge to scream is too much but being an adult, you got to understand that you are not a child.
-Talk to your kids with love and give them valid reasons as per your situation.
+Instead of saying no to your kids, talk to your kids with love and give them valid reasons as per your situation.
 Try if that helps.

 2. OFFER ALTERNATIVES